mandyh101/portfolio-2025/README.md

 ## deployment
 This project is deployed on Vercel.
-1. Make sure you are on main
+1. Make sure you are on *main* branch
 2. Make sure you are logged into vercel `vercel login`
 3. run `npm run build`
-4. `vercel` to deploy
+4. `vercel` to deploy a preview version
+5. Once preview is approved, `vercel --prod` to deploy to production
-5. visit vercel dashboard or the portfolio website `https://mandy-hale-dev-portfolio-mandyh101s-projects.vercel.app`
+5. Visit vercel dashboard or the portfolio website `https://mandy-hale-dev-portfolio-mandyh101s-projects.vercel.app`